-I heard from my Vitamix contacts that a Vitamix Presidents Day Sale is coming on February 15th, 2016.
-The Certified Reconditioned 5300 will be $60 off, bringing its price down to $299.
+I heard from my Vitamix contacts that a Vitamix Presidents Day Sale is starting on February 17th, 2017.
+It will have additional price reductions on two Certified Reconditioned models.
 I always recommend Certified Reconditioned machines, since they are significantly discounted and guaranteed to be as good as new.
 When they go on sale with an additional discount like this, they are an unbeatable deal.
+Here they are:

 • less need for the tamper (ingredients fall into the blades more easily)